dimmando/diabetes/README.md

 ### Frequent Visitor Goals:

-* As a Frequent User, I want to have possibility restart the program if I forgot some parameters or wasn't ready so I can restart the questionnaire.
+* As a Frequent User, I want to have possibility restart the program if I forgot some parameters or wasn't ready or something have changed in my life so I can restart the questionnaire.

 ---